Daniel Storey

 He was included amongst the most influential Twitter users in UK association football.
 His tweets being used by outlets such as JOE and Sports Illustrated.
+In November 2023, he was nominated in the Writer of the Year category at the Football Supporters' Association awards.

 Personal life

 He was educated at Nottingham High School and the University of Manchester, and is a supporter of Nottingham Forest.